ai/size-limit/README.md

 # Size Limit

-Show how many kilobytes your JS library will be add to users bundle size.
+Show how many kilobytes your JS library will add to a user bundle.

-You can add this tool to Travis CI and set limit — if you will accidentally add very big dependency, Size Limit will throw a error.
+You can add this tool to Travis CI and set the limit.
+If you accidentally add a very big dependency, Size Limit will throw an error.

 ```
 $ npm run size